curv3d/curv/docs/v-rep/Volume_Data.rst

 Conversion to Triangle Mesh
   ...

-Efficient representation of flat surfaces, curved surfaces, sharp features ...
+Efficient representation of flat surfaces, curved surfaces ...

+Efficient representation of sharp features
+  Using a pure voxel grid representation, you can only approximate sharp features like sharp edges and corners.
+The cost increases with the cube of the resolution, and you can still easily zoom in enough for the sharpness to go away.

+  I'm looking for efficient and exact representations of sharp features.
+  This might mean explicitly encoding sharp features in the representation.
+  It might mean providing high quality surface normals in the neighbourhood of sharp features.

 Efficient representation of thin features
   ...